claygiffin/100-coaches-site/src/pages/services/index.md

       provider: Mark C. Thompson
       title: 'America’s #1 Leadership Transformation Coach'
     - description: >
-        Former President & CEO, Boeing Commercial Airplanes, Boeing Information, Space and Defense Systems, and The Ford Motor Company Renowned for his strategic and operational leadership and working together, Alan Mulally transformed a struggling Ford Motor Company into one of the world’s leading automobile companies and the #1 automobile brand in the United States.
-Mulally led the transformation of Boeing into the #1 commercial airplane company and aerospace company in the world.
-      image: /uploads/alan_mulally.jpg
-      provider: Alan Mulally
-      title: Speaking about Working Together
-    - description: >
         This cutting-edge leadership training is based on one of the core learnings of Peter’s 30 years of experience working with CEOs and senior leaders at some of the world’s premier organizations: if you are willing